 - Team dynamics

-During the first week of the school term in January, all of the YFC centers from across the UK come together for a time of worship and teaching.
-It’s exciting to get to see how Tees Valley fits into the wider picture of the YFC movement, and is an excellent time to recharge and spend some quality time with God and the team before diving back into work.
+During the first week of the school term in January, all of the Youth for Christ centers from across the UK come together for a time of worship and teaching.
+It’s exciting to get to see how Tees Valley fits into the wider picture of the Youth for Christ movement.
+It’s also an excellent time to recharge and spend some quality time with God and the team before diving back into work.
 There are usually services in the morning and evening, and the opportunity to attend different seminars during the day.

-Our treasurer, John Belmont, can help with any questions about finances.
-His email address is email@example.com
+Our Relationship Manager, Kim Ladd, can help with any questions about finances.
+Her email address is email@example.com.

-The first thing we’ll do is issue a certificate of sponsorship that basically just says you’re coming to work for TVYFC and what you’ll be doing with us.
-You’ll then complete a visa application online, and at the end you’ll be asked to make a biometrics appointment.
+The first thing we’ll do is issue a certificate of sponsorship that basically just says you’re coming to work for Tees Valley Youth for Christ and what you’ll be doing with us.
+You’ll then complete a visa application online and at the end you’ll be asked to make a biometrics appointment.
 This is an appointment to have your fingerprints and photos taken.
 Once you’ve been for your appointment, your completed visa application gets mailed off and the wait begins!